What is a Custom Prosthetic Eye?

 While many people believe that prosthetic eyes are only for folks missing an eye, in fact this is not the case.
 Out of the millions of eye injuries that occur every year, many people keep their eye intact.
 Though it may lose vision or appear unsightly, eyes can (and should) remain healthy organs within an individual’s anatomy.

 Ocular health can be better maintained when an eye remains in its socket.
 Also, when it comes time to fit a person with a prosthetic eye movement, much more natural movement and look can be achieved when fitting the piece over an existing eye.
 Patients can sometimes be led by ophthalmologists or ocular surgeons to remove an eye that could otherwise be saved.
 (This is because removing an eye is often the cheapest, easiest treatment.
 It may not, however, be best for the long-term quality of life of the patient.)

 Creating a Prosthetic Eye

 The first step in creating a prosthetic eye is an initial consultation.
 Your ocularist will inform you of the best options to treat your condition.
 Then, comes the fitting step.
 When fitting a patient for a custom prosthetic eye, we begin by taking an impression of the ocular socket.
 We do this by taking a mold — much like a dental impression — of the eye and the space around it.
 This is sometimes the part of the process that patients find most disconcerting.
-However, your ocularist will go to great lengths to insure that you are well prepared and as comfortable as possible during this important step.
+However, your ocularist will go to great lengths to ensure that you are well prepared and as comfortable as possible during this important step.